Types of umbrella bodies

 - understand that this could delay their recruitment timescales

 AccessNI has provided a pro-forma Service Level Agreements, which can be used umbrella bodies and employers using their services:

 Umbrella body obligations

 A registered body that wants to become an umbrella body must:

 - keep to AccessNI’s guidelines including the code of practice

-- tell customers and AccessNI if they charge for their application service and the cost of the service
+- tell applicants and AccessNI how much they charge for their application service if they charge

 - be responsible for processing any information which they give to the employer or organisation requiring the check

-- provide their contact and business details for AccessNI’s database of umbrella bodies
+- provide their contact and business details for AccessNI’s list of umbrella bodies

 Apply to become an umbrella body